Know what diversity means to me but what does the College mean by diversity?

 We encourage you to choose a primary AALANA identity descriptor for the application process in order to receive information from the Multicultural Student Affairs office and then change your racial/ ethnic status after you matriculate, if you choose.
 Did you know that NYC and LA have the highest numbers of multi-racial and bi-racial people?
 Steps are currently being made to create a multi-racial category for students to self-identify on admissions applications and the way we analyze data on campus.

 Just so you know, prospective students get two opportunities to self-identify, the SUNY application and the College Supplemental application (Part 2).
 If you've checked "other" on both, feel free to call the Admissions Office and change it over the phone.
-And if you choose to identify as "other", you will not be eligible to receive information from the Office of Multicultural Student Affairs.
+And if you choose to identify as "other", you will not be eligible to receive information from the Office of Student Diversity and Advocacy.
 So choose a primary identity just to get the ball rolling!

 Rainbow Flags and Pink Triangles